-31 The specific income categories across the top of this template are consistent with data exhibits previously shown for VSC institutions (e.g., Figure 41), and constitute suggested categories only.
+&lt;sup>28 The specific income categories across the top of this template are consistent with data exhibits previously shown for VSC institutions (e.g., Figure 35), and constitute suggested categories only.
 Alternatives should be sure to reflect a wide range of the income spectrum, including high-income students.

-- 3. Express its intention that state grant aid funding should go first to serving the lowest-income Vermont residents attending Vermont institutions as well as to support part time enrollment, not just full-time enrollment, and that the VSC Board postsecondary institutions should take steps to ensure that students receivingwho receive state grant aid are successful in achieving their academic goals.
+- 3. Express its intention that postsecondary institutions should take steps to ensure that students who receive state grant aid are successful in achieving their academic goals.
 Such an expression would reflect the special responsibility that public institutions have to low-income students that receive state taxpayer support-especially those attending public institutions who also benefit from the institution's state appropriation.
-In keeping with that expectation, VSAC should include in its regular reporting an analysis of appropriate metrics that track the academic progress and completion of students receiving state grant aid awards. - Increase its investment in state financial and programs by at \$5M annually, as part of an intentional strategy for aligning the Affordability Standard's k-based expectation with access to meaningful employment closely linked to students' educational goals.
-They .
-UVM, VSAC, and the Agency of Commerce should do this by working with the VSC System. and Community Development and the Department work/study program that will help students fund the self help' portion of the Affordability Standard while gaining meaningful work experience described above.
-There should be criteria in place to assure that the students' cements provide them with meaningful experience and that work placements do not obstr uct students' educational progress (e.g., umber of hours p limitations on the ng education and work experiences through low esidency programs, etc.) criteria for the program should also ensure that academic c demonstrating competencies gained through the work experience. rage existing programs at the Department of n may leve apprenticeships, as well as programs like the Vermont Strong thorized but never funded.
-The VSC System alop an office to serve the needs of employers and students in menting the work/study program.
-One possible model for this type of program is the llege Manufactur ring Apprenticeship Program, but there are many others that rely on co-ops and internship - 4.
+In keeping with that expectation, VSAC should include in its regular reporting an analysis of appropriate metrics that track the academic progress and completion of students receiving state grant aid awards. - 4.
 Increase its investment in state financial aid programs by at least \$5M annually as described more fully in the set of recommendations in the Resource Allocation section. - 5.
 In order to specifically address the high costs to students of sub-baccalaureate programs offered at VTC, make it a policy objective that tuition for VTC associate programs be established at a level equivalent to tuition at CCV.
 This will result in a diminution of revenue per student at VTC.
-The funds necessary to replace these lost revenues-on a decreasing scale over time-should be considered as an investment to be made by the state to ensure access to needed technical programming while affording VTC the necessary time to adjust the cost structure for how it delivers affected programs.

-6. Require high school seniors to complete a Free Application for Federal Student Aid (FAFSA) as a condition of high school graduation.
+The funds necessary to replace these lost revenues-on a decreasing scale over time-should be considered as an investment to be made by the state to ensure access to needed technical programming while affording VTC the necessary time to adjust the cost structure for how it delivers affected programs. - 6.
+Require high school seniors to complete a Free Application for Federal Student Aid (FAFSA) as a condition of high school graduation.
 Evidence from other states shows that such a step can increase the college-going rates of low-income students.
 Moreover, changes recently passed by Congress will create a simplified FAFSA taking effect in 2023, making objections to imposing this requirement less compelling.